StalkR/chrome-boursobank-login/README.md

 # BoursoBank Login Chrome Extension

-BoursoBank Login brings back login autofill on [BoursoBank][boursobank] banking website, avoiding the inconvenient virtual keyboard.
+BoursoBank Login brings back login autofill on [BoursoBank][boursobank] website, avoiding the inconvenient virtual keyboard.

 Configure your login/password in the options.
-A click on the extension icon will open BoursoBank banking website.
+A click on the extension icon will open BoursoBank website.
 If not logged in, it will autofill the login/password, and you can connect with a click on the login button.